Winegrowers Supplies - Chillers and heat exchangers

 A mixture of 25% propylene-glycol and 75% clean water is necessary, with this it is able to chill down to - 6 °C.

 At below 0 °C an ice-coating will be built around the tubes, which provides an additional, stored cooling capacity.
-When used for flash-cooling, it boosts the capacity of the unit, giving a constant cooling temperature over a longer time period.
+This boosts the capacity of the unit, giving a constant cooling temperature over a longer time period.

 or it can cool several tanks using Fermfix regulators on each tank to maintain different temperatures, as with the chillers below.